 Add Conda environment to PyCharm

-To add Conda environment to PyCharm or DataSpell, you need to follow these steps:
+To add a Conda environment to PyCharm or DataSpell, you need to follow these steps:

 Step 1: Open the application’s Settings using the menu above.